The Dramatic Continuum

-4. The need to be able to Consistently Express that Newness in real terms.
+4. The need to Consistently Express that Newness in real terms.
 (Ref.
-Galatians
+Galatians 5:19-25)

 The Basic Remedies For Those Needs

 Thus, through the Death of Christ on the Cross, three things are furnished to the believer.
 He or she is provided: 1.
-Forgiveness for sin (their self-sovereign approach to life).
+Forgiveness for sin (their previous embrace of the self-determined value and approach to life).
 2. Relational Reconciliation to God.
 3. An Imputed (assigned) Righteousness before God, as discussed earlier.
 (Ref.
 Romans 4:1-8)

-On the other hand, flowing out of the Resurrection and the Living Christ is provided: 1.
-The Renewal of the believer in both the inner and outer person.
-Specifically, this renewal brings to the believer: a New Character Essence, and, flowing out of that, a Reality-based Righteousness.
+On the other hand, flowing out of the Resurrection and the life of the Living Christ is provided the Thorough Renewal of the believer in both his inner person and outer life.
+Specifically, this renewal brings to the believer: a New Character Essence, and flowing out of that, a Reality-based Righteousness.
 (Ref.
 Ephesians 4:11-32 // Colossians 3:5-25 // Matthew 3:5-10 // 13:18-23)

 The General Phases Of Redemption

 Also, when we look at the redemptive work in this overview kind of way, we can notice that there are really Three Basic Phases involved.
 And certainly, there is some overlap between these different phases.
-But, they can also be easily identified as distinct by their different emphases.
+Nevertheless, they can be easily identified as distinct by their different emphases.